 Kinetic models are used to predict the rate of growth or the time to a critical amount of growth whereas probability models predict the likelihood of growth within a given time period.
 Ross and McMeekin (1994) highlighted that the delineation between these two types of model is artificial.
 On one hand, probability models, whilst indicating the absolute likelihood of growth to occur, need to include information about the variability of growth rates.
-On the other hand, kinetic models must consider the probability of growth rate (McDonald and Sun, 1999).
+On the other hand, kinetic models must consider the probability of growth occurring at a predicted growth rate (McDonald and Sun, 1999).